Skip to content

 5. Leverage Digital Marketing

 • Following on from point number 4, if your website is sub-standard and/or average, invest in a high quality website.
+This alone can dramatically improve growth, especially if you’re also using ‘website visitor traffic driving strategies’ like SEO, online sales funnels and social media ads (WITH a backend offer and funnel).

 • Learn about the ingredients that make a website a success.
 Some are listed in this blog post.